Mardi Himal helicopter tour from Pokhara

 Where does the helicopter land?

-Near High Camp at around 3,600 metres (11,800 ft), with the exact spot depending on snow and the safe landing site on the day.
+At Mardi Himal Base Camp, around 4,500 metres (about 14,760 ft), with the exact spot depending on snow and the safe landing site on the day.
 You spend about 30 minutes on the ground for photos and the panorama before flying back.

 How long is the whole tour?